 Organization Role Point of Contact Contact Info.
-William P. Hobby Airport HOU Safety Coordinator Brian Mason Brian.Mason@houstontx.gov (281) 901-9294 William P. Hobby Airport HOU Project Mgr.
-(NOTAMs) Michael Powers Michael.Powers@houstontx.gov (281) 901-8724 William P. Hobby Airport Construction Airspace Coordinator (7460 Notices of Construction) Juan Pedracova Juan.Pedracova@houstontx.gov 281-230-8915 William P. Hobby Airport HOU Airside Operations Ross Williamson Ross.Williamson@houstontx.gov (713) 213-7354 William P. Hobby Airport Ops 2 Ops 2 (713) 410-1978 William P. Hobby Airport Ops 3 Ops 3 (713) 417-5710 Jacobs Engineering Group, Inc. Project Manager Robert "Tex" Schmidt Tex.Schmidt@jacobs.com (817) 347-7807 Federal Aviation Administration FAA Program Manager Rodney Clark Rodney.Clark@faa.gov 817-222-5659 Federal Aviation Administration FAA HOU SSC Manager Darren Clark Darren.Clark@faa.gov 713-847-1430 Federal Aviation Administration FAA, ATO Lead Planner, NAS Moni Jacob Moni.Jacob@faa.gov
+Harrata a D Roger.Hebert@houstontx.gov Houston Airport System HAS Project Manager Roger Herbert (832) 244-3241 Connor.Humphries@houstontx.gov William P. Hobby Airport HOU Project Manager Connor Humphries (713) 641-7735 William P. Construction Airspace Coordinator Juan Juan.Pedracova@houstontx.gov Hobby Airport (7460 Notices of Construction) Pedracova (281) 230-8915

+Organization Role Point of Contact Contact Info.
+William P. Hobby Airport Airport Operations Center AOC (713) 845-6555 William P. Hobby Airport Ops 2 Ops 2 (713) 410-1978 William P. Hobby Airport Ops 3 Ops 3 (713) 417-5710 Jacobs Engineering Group Inc. Project Manager Josh Wussick josh.wussick@jacobs.com (714) 319-4602 Federal Aviation Administration FAA HOU SSC Manager Edward Simpson Edward.Simpon@faa.gov (713) 847-1430 Federal Aviation Administration FAA, ATO Lead Planner, NAS Moni Jacob Moni.Jacob@faa.gov

-- b.
-Notices to Airmen (NOTAMS).
-The airport shall initiate NOTAMS related to construction activity as appropriate.
-The contractor shall coordinate closures a minimum of 72 hours in advance to provide for timely initiation of NOTAMs. - c.
-Emergency Notification Procedures.
+- B. Notices to Airmen (NOTAMS).
+Airside Operations shall initiate NOTAMS related to construction activity as appropriate.
+The contractor shall coordinate closures a minimum of 72 hours in advance to provide for timely initiation of NOTAMs.
+Contractor shall be required to submit a Work Area Notification (WAN) to HOU Airport Operations at least 2 weeks in advance of the planned closures.
+The link to submit a WAN is provided below. https://hasonbase.houstonairportsystem.net/OnBaseWeb_Prod_WF/UnityForm.aspx?key=UFKey - C. Emergency Notification Procedures.
 In a life-threatening emergency, the contractor shall call 911 immediately to initiate response.
-Notification to the HAS Project Manager, Airport Communications Center (ACC - 713-845-6555) shall occur immediately after this.
-All non-life-threatening emergencies shall be reported to ACC to ensure immediate ARFF response. - d.
-Coordination with Aircraft Rescue and Fire Fighting (ARFF).
-Contractor shall coordinate any construction activities requiring torching, welding, burning, etc. through the HAS Project Manager for approval by the ARFF Fire Chief. - i.
-Any welding activities on this project shall follow local codes and require a 1-hour
+Notification to the Airport Operations Center (AOC (713) 845-6555) shall occur immediately after calling 911 in the event of a life-threatening emergency.
+All non-life-threatening emergencies shall be reported to AOC to ensure immediate ARFF response.
+Notification to Airside Operations, Landside Operations (if impacted), and the HAS Project Manager shall occur after other parties are contacted. - D. Coordination with Aircraft Rescue and Fire Fighting (ARFF).
+Contractor shall coordinate any construction activities requiring torching, welding, burning, etc. through the HAS Project Manager for approval by the ARFF Fire Chief.

-- fire watch in accordance with Airport, FAA and ARFF safety rules, regulations and procedures.
+- 1. Any welding activities on this project shall follow local codes and require a 1-hour fire watch in accordance with Airport, FAA and ARFF safety rules, regulations, and procedures.
 Any deactivation of water lines or hydrants, rerouting of access routes, or use of hazardous materials on the airfield shall not occur.
-However, if it does, the activities shall be coordinated through the HAS Project Manager and approved by the airport's ARFF personnel prior to execution of such activities. - ii.
-Any affected ARFF emergency routes or alert locations shall be coordinated in advance with HAS Project Manager, Airport Operations and ARFF.
-Contractor shall always provide a minimum 20-foot space between barricades along an edge of pavement / shoulder closed to aircraft operations in support of maintaining ARFF access to the airfield during construction. - iii.
-All construction activities shall be coordinated a minimum of 72 hours in advance of planned work. - e.
-Notification to the FAA.
-The contractor shall ensure, through the HAS Project Manager that an aeronautical study (7460) is performed on all construction activities (stockpiles, equipment, temporary and permanent structures) through the HAS Project Manager and appropriate FAA regional or district officer prior to any construction activities. - No construction activities shall commence on this project without FAA approval of the CSPP, submission and approval of 7460s, and submission and approval of the Contractor's SPCD. - ii.
+However, if required, the activities shall be coordinated through the HAS Project Manager and approved by the airport's ARFF personnel prior to execution of such activities. - 2.
+Any affected ARFF emergency routes or alert locations shall be coordinated in advance with HAS Project Manager, HOU Airport Operations and ARFF.
+Contractor shall always provide a minimum 20-foot space between barricades along the edge of the work area closed to aircraft operations in support of maintaining ARFF access during construction. - 3.
+All construction activities shall be coordinated a minimum of 72 hours in advance of planned work. - E. Notification to the FAA.
+The contractor shall ensure, through the HAS Project Manager that an aeronautical study (7460) is performed on all construction activities (stockpiles, equipment, temporary and permanent structures) and appropriate FAA regional or district offices prior to any construction activities. - 1.
+No construction activities shall commence on this project without FAA approval of the CSPP, submission and approval of 7460s, and submission and approval of the Contractor's SPCD. - 2.
 Significant changes to the CSPP during construction may require resubmission of 7460s and revisions to the Contractor's SPCD.
 Any significant changes to the CSPP will require resubmittal to FAA for approval.

-9. Inspection Requirements (Section 2.14)
+10. Inspection Requirements (Section 2.14)